unixwzrd/oobabooga-macOS/macOS_Apple_Silicon_QuickStart.md

 ## DO NOT JUST COPY AND PASTE UNLESS YOU HAVE READ AND UNDERSTAND THE INSTRUCTIONS - YOU MAY NEED TO CHANGE THEM FOR YOUR SYSTEM

-## 02 Jun 2024 - Rolled back Jinja, should be fine now
+## 15 Sep 2024 - updated instructions, you may need to update your CMake, I did.

 This has ben updated with a few new items, like CMake, installing in the user's home directory.